 If you feel like you’re more exhausted after a long day of meetings over Zoom versus during face-to-face interaction, you’re not alone.

 Like many other phenomena associated with the COVID-19 led pandemic, Zoom fatigue is real and more common than you think.
 HBR recently mentioned that “Zoom fatigue” has popped up more and more on social media, and google searches for the phrase have steadily increased since early March.

 Zoom fatigue is a completely new yet impactful by-product of working from home- a trend that’s skyrocketing ever since the pandemic.
 The good news is that it’s not a harbinger of doom.

 Zoom fatigue, also known as video call fatigue, essentially refers to the feeling of extreme tiredness and exhaustion associated with online meetings.
-Zoom fatigue or Zoom exhaustion is not specific to the Zoom platform, but any video web conferencing software.
+Also known as Zoom exhaustion, it is not specific to just the platform, but any video web conferencing software.

 Zoom fatigue is very closely related to mental exhaustion in the way that it is induced due to stress.
 A core psychological component of fatigue is having to repeatedly engage in an activity that is exhausting, but has to be done by you nonetheless.

 To understand this new fatigue that could be affecting more than 300 million daily participants of Zoom calls, experts are trying to understand the various data points that contribute to it.
 Because to create a linear cause and effect theory would be to eliminate the diverse ways in which our senses engage with our surroundings.

 For example, audio has been proposed as one of the leading causes of feeling drained during Zoom meetings.
 Turns out that even millisecond delays in virtual verbal responses affect our interpersonal perceptions negatively, and can create a lack of trust and disconnect.